Attempt number five

 The promising aircraft being developed as part of the Long Range Strike Bomber or LRS-B program was called the B-21 "Raider", and not the B-3, as previously assumed (it is noteworthy that the Russian-language Wikipedia for some reason continues to persistently call it that).
 There is one more, no less strange thing: for some reason Boeing is indicated as a manufacturer.
 Although Northrop Grumman won the tender long ago, it is he who will create the new aircraft.

 The fact that the creation of such a complex machine would take a lot of time and effort was understood initially.
 What is even more surprising is how quickly Northrop Grumman engineers move toward their goal.
 What do we know?
 It is known that the car has already begun to build.
-In September, Acting Secretary of the United States Air Force Matthew Donovan announced that the assembly of the first B-21 bomber was launched.
-The car is being built at the US Air Force’s 42 plant in California's Palmdale: B-2 aircraft were previously manufactured there.
-Donovan stated that the work was proceeding as scheduled, and the first flight of the aircraft would be carried out from the site of the enterprise to the Edwards air base, located at 35 kilometers.
+In September, Acting Secretary of the United States Air Force Matthew Donovan announced that the assembly of the first B-21 bomber flight model had begun.
+The car is being built at the 42nd US Air Force plant in California's Palmdale: B-2 aircraft were previously manufactured there.
+Donovan said that work is proceeding in accordance with the schedule, and the first flight of the aircraft will be performed from the site of the enterprise to aviation base "Edwards", located 35 kilometers.
 There the car will be tested.

 But what is even more interesting.
 In July of this year, Air Force Magazine wrote that it knew the exact date of the first flight of the new car!
 The story is more than interesting.
 Journalists alluded to the deputy chief of staff of the US Air Force, General Stephen Wilson, who on July 24 of the year 2019 announced that he has a “countdown” function on his dial.
 And she says that the first flight of the B-21 will take place in approximately 863 days.
 That is, in early December 2021 year.